 - Fellows must attend at least 2 community of practice meetings.

 How will Fellows be selected?

 Fellows appointments happen at the department or school level.
 Fellows will be nominated by faculty who believe their students meet the criteria for the program.
 Nominations will be made to appropriate administrators (e.g., chairs, vice deans, etc.) for review.
-Administrators will ensure criteria are met, courses and funding are available, and that the Fellow and faculty mentor agree to the requirements of the fellowship before notifying the Graduate School and CET of the Fellow appointment.
+Administrators will ensure criteria are met, courses and funding are available, and that the Fellow and faculty mentor agree to the requirements of the fellowship before notifying CET of the Fellow appointment.